uploadcare/uploadcare-js-api-clients/README.md

     alt="">
 </a>

+:bangbang: This project is in alpha.
+The API will be changed.
+Do not use it.
+Really. :bangbang:

-JavaScript library for work with Uploadcare API
+JavaScript library for work with Uploadcare API.

 [![NPM version][npm-img]][npm-url]
 [![GitHub release][badge-release-img]][badge-release-url]&nbsp;